FG/ASUU Agreement : Union wants Nigerians to caution FG over non-implementation - Vanguard News

 “At least not to my knowledge that they had put any panel in place nor inaugurate any.

-“Our renegotiation with Dr Wale Babalakin had promised to put us in a more cordial path with fair guidelines when we cone back to the renegotiation table but now, there seem to be no change of attitude on the side of government.”
+“Our renegotiation with Dr Wale Babalakin had promised to put us in a more cordial path with fair guidelines when we come back to the renegotiation table but now, there seems to be no change of attitude on the side of government.”

-He explained that government had told the union that the funds had been approved, but Ogunyemi said that there was a huge difference between approval of such funds and its implementation.
+He explained that the government had told the union that the funds had been approved, but Ogunyemi said that there was a huge difference between the approval of such funds and its implementation.

 He said that three months after the said approval, the funds were yet to get to the union.

-“Our members have begun to express doubts about government’s promise to fulfill its pledge faithfully.
+“Our members have begun to express doubts about the government’s promise to fulfil its pledge faithfully.

 “And when this pressure begins to mount there is nothing the leadership can do because leadership must hearken to the voice of followers.

-“The point is that we are not keen about disrupting the academic calendar.
+“The point is that we are not keen on disrupting the academic calendar.
 What we are doing is to express our worries and carry the public along.

-“So, Nigerians must come out now and speak to government concerning all these things raised to maintain the current precarious industrial stability on our campuses ” he said.
+“So, Nigerians must come out now and speak to the government concerning all these things raised to maintain the current precarious industrial stability on our campuses,” he said.